bryanc806/new_linger/README.md

 This is a project to replace the firmware on a Linger Enterprises 65/9028 video terminal from the mid-80s.

-See the article in MicroCornicopia, and various adds in electronics magazines at the time:
+See the article in MicroCornucopia, and various adds in electronics magazines at the time:

 https://usermanual.wiki/Document/MicroCornucopia2323Apr85.575398179/view